XAFSmass

 For nitrogen, do not forget the 2: N2, not just N!

 Start with the 2nd ionization chamber (IC).
 If a reference foil is placed between the 2nd and the 3rd IC, the fraction of x-rays absorbed by the 2nd IC is usually set to 50%.
-If the reference foil is not needed, one can select the total absorption (100%).
+If the reference foil is not needed, one can select the total absorption (close to 100%).
 For these two cases the optimal absorption of the 1st IC at a certain μd is found from the figures above showing the levels of signal-to-noise ratio.

-Calculation of an unknown elemental concentration
+Calculation of unknown elemental concentration

 Case 1: You know the composition of the matrix